 michael.davis7 [at] mail.mcgill.ca (Email Michael Davis)

-Michael's research focuses on the intersection of law, religion, and commerce in the eighteenth century Atlantic World by exploring the records of colonial admiralty courts located in New France, New England, and the West Indies with particular focus on smuggling and contraband.
+Michael's research focuses on the intersection of law, commerce, and maritime empire in the eighteenth-century French Atlantic.
+His dissertation examines the colonial admiralty courts of New France, New England, and the West Indies with a particular focus on smuggling and contraband trade as well as the development of colonial legal cultures.
 His comprehensive exam fields include the French Atlantic, Colonial North America, and the First British Empire.

 michael.lamonica [at] mail.mcgill.ca (Email Michael LaMonica)